layaljbara/layaljbara.github.io/_pages/about.md

 I thrive in environments that demand innovation, problem-solving, and interdisciplinary collaboration.
 I am committed to continuous learning and constantly seek opportunities that push me outside my comfort zone, allowing me to expand my skills and drive professional growth.
 If you're seeking a professional who can seamlessly integrate computational strategies with data-driven insights to drive impactful solutions, I would welcome the opportunity to connect.

-I am a PhD student working under the supervision of Dr. Anthony Wachs at the University of British Columbia.
-My research focuses on numerical simulations, computational fluid dynamics (CFD), high-performance computing (HPC), and machine learning.
-My work combines traditional CFD techniques with data-driven approaches to enhance predictive modeling and improve the efficiency of large-scale simulations.
-With over 8 years of experience in mathematical modeling, I have developed expertise in analytical, numerical, and data-driven methods to solve complex fluid-particle systems.